Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 You customize your armour for subtle undertakings.
 It has the following features:

 ***Lightning Launcher***.
 A gemlike node appears on one of your armoured fists or on the chest (your choice).
-It counts as a Simple Ranged weapon, with a normal range of 90 feet and a long range of 300 feet, and it deals 1d6 Lightning damage on a hit.
+It counts as a Simple Ranged weapon, with a normal range of 90 feet and a long range of 270 feet, and it deals 1d6 :dmg-lightning: Lightning damage on a hit.
 The Lightning Launcher has the Vex Mastery property.

 ***Lightning Arc.*** Once per turn when you hit a creature with a ranged attack, you can deal an extra 1d6 Lightning damage to that target, as your armour arcs electricity between itself and the target.